 Our tech support phones have been ringing the past few weeks about CryptoLocker Ransomware Infections.
 We’re receiving two types of calls, the first is from those who have been infected and need help recovering (thankfully they have been backing up with our solution and thus are able to recover to a pre-infection state).

 The second type of call is from those wondering if CryptoLocker can transfer via our backup solution to infect server side backups.
 The answer to the second is a definitive “no” as with our solution the backup client and backup server are on independent networks and data and commands are encrypted and then transmitted in an encrypted channel so viruses can’t pass through or piggy back in.

 With each backup, the WholesaleBackup client will also back up its own settings, history, and logs to the backup server, so if it’s own files are infected on the client’s computer, they’re still safely preserved and archived (during the retention period) on the backup server.

 One thing to note with any backup solution is that if a file is infected on the backup client’s computer it will still be encrypted and sent and stored on the backup server.
 So it is important to use a long enough retention period such that you can recover files from before the infection.

 We suggest you keep an eye on your backups and watch for unexpected (massive changes) in the number of files which were changed and backed up.
 This can be an indicator an infection has occured.

-Whether you choose to build your own backup server or create your own cloud backup clients, you can run and monitor your backup business from a web browser with the Backup Management Web Console, which centralizes all of your customers status, backups, settings and billings information.
-Our Partners, MSPs, VARs and resellers, call this the mission control center for their backup operations.
+Whether you choose to build your own backup server or create your own cloud backup clients, you can run and monitor your backup business from a web browser with the Backup Management Web Console, which centralizes all of your customer’s statuses, backups, settings, and billings information.
+Our Partners, MSPs, VARs, and resellers, call this the mission control center for their backup operations.